lucionieto/airline-ticket-price-analysis/README.md

 ## Results
 ### Average Ticket Price per Airline
 ![Average Airline Price](figs/Average_airline_price.png)
+### Insight: Vistara and Air India on average have the highest ticket prices, whereas AirAsia and SpiceJet tend to be the cheapest.

 #### Average Ticket Price by Airline and Class
 ![Average Price](figs/Average_ticket_price_class.png)
+### Insight: While Air India and Vistara are the only airlines with Business class the prices are significantly more expensive than economy tickets.

 ###  Ticket Price at Departure and Arrival Times
 ![Arrival & Departure price](figs/Dep_vs_Arr_price.png)
+### Insight: Flights departing or arriving in the morning and evening tend to be the most expensive.
+Late-night flights are consistently the cheapest.

 ### Ticket Price in days before departure
 ![Price Before Departure](figs/Average_price_before_departure.png)
+### Insight: Ticket prices are the highest in the days leading up to departure.
+Prices are consistantly lower on average in the 20-30 days before departure.

 ### Feature Importance (Permutation)
 ![Feature Permutation](figs/Feature_importance.png)
+### Ticket class (Economy vs. Business) has the strongest influence on price prediction, followed by flight duration and airline.

 ## Key Insights
 - Business class prices are ~7x higher than economy tickets.